?

 Once on the computer we have to edit every digital image to remove the slide sides and crop out any cardboard mounting that the original slide manufacturer may have put between the glass sheets.
 At this stage we sometimes need to remove lines caused by breaks in the glass where the slide has either been forced into a box or left too long in the lantern, resulting in the heat from the lamp causing the glass to break.
 Generally the editing will take about ten minutes for a single picture but if we have to remove glass breaks it could be over an hour.

 When we’re happy that everything looks as it should, three copies of each picture are created.
-One suitable to show as a thumbnail in the pages of this website, one set at the correct resolution to show as a blow-up when you click the thumbnail and one at a sufficiently high resolution to print as a very high quality photo image.
+One suitable to show as a thumbnail in the pages of this website, one set at the correct resolution to show as a blow-

 The final step is to add each one to an appropriately labelled page in this website for you to find and study.